 Overall students are increasingly satisfied with their use of technologies and despite the increase in uptake of freely available technologies, it is evident that the LMS and its inbuilt tools and functions remain a key platform for learning and teaching at universities.

-McKenzie, J., Pizzica, J., Gosper, M., Malfroy, J. & Ashford-Rowe, K. 2014, 'Socio-economic status and students' experiences of technologies: Is there a digital divide?', Rhetoric and Reality: Critical perspectives on educational technology.
-Proceedings ascilite Dunedin 2014, ASCILITE2014, Dunedin, pp. 688-692.View/Download from: UTS OPUS
+McKenzie, J, Pizzica, J, Gosper, M, Malfroy, J & Ashford-Rowe, K 2014, 'Socio-economic status and students’ experiences of technologies: Is there a digital divide?', Rhetoric and Reality: Critical perspectives on educational technology.
+Proceedings ascilite Dunedin 2014, Annual Conference of the Australasian Society for Computers in Learning in Tertiary Education, ASCILITE, Dunedin, pp. 688-692.View/Download from: UTS OPUS

 With the widening participation agenda in Australia, more students from low socio-economic backgrounds are being encouraged to undertake university degrees, and will be expected to use digital technologies and demonstrate digital literacies.
 This paper used data from a 2013 survey of students across three universities, to examine whether there were socio-economic differences in students’ access to and use of technologies.
 There were few differences in access to equipment.
 There were also no differences in the most common uses of technologies, such as accessing course